citrix/delivery-controller-sdk/docs/AppLibrary/about_AppLibAppLibrarySnapin.md

-﻿# about_AppLibAppLibrarySnapin
+﻿
+# about\_AppLibAppLibrarySnapin

-## TOPIC
+## Topic
-    about_AppLibAppLibrarySnapin
+about\_AppLibAppLibrarySnapin

-## SHORT DESCRIPTION
+## Short Description

 This service short description

-## COMMAND PREFIX
+## Command Prefix
 All commands in this snap-in have the noun prefixed with 'AppLib'.

-## LONG DESCRIPTION
+## Long Description
 This service long description